holinmark/Blender-Script/README.md

 # Blender-script
 It's a Blender 2.79b exporter to an x file format.
-Any other version of blender may not work.
+Any other version of Blender may not work.
 It exports to a file named
 "Blender_Export.txt"
 to your documents folder.